ElliotMadsen-COMP/home-soc-lab/README.md

 - Python (log analysis scripts)

 ## Project Goal
-The goal of this project is to gain practical experience in cyber security
+The goal of this project is to gain practical experience in networking and cyber security

 Through this project I have gained hands-on experience in:

+- protocol knowledge
 - intrusion detection
 - log analysis
 - attack simulation